samjwill/nvim-unception/README.md

 "let g:disable_unception=1"`.

-***If using Neovim as your default editor for git, for example, and you would like to be able to use it from within the terminal emulator, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.***
+***If using Neovim as your default editor for git, for example, and you would like to be able to use it from within the terminal emulator, I would recommend updating your .gitconfig to always pass the flag to disable unception described above.***